Navigation as Attackers Wish? Towards Building Robust Embodied Agents under Federated Learning: More Experiment Results

 \subsection{Attack}

-\vpara{Impact of the number of malicious clients.} Fig. \ref{fig:att_num_env} shows the results under different numbers of malicious clients with EnvDrop.
+\vpara{Impact of the number of malicious clients.} Fig. \ref{fig:attack_num} shows the results under different numbers of malicious clients with CLIP-ViL.
+In Fig.~\ref{fig:attack_num}(a), we can observe that the number of malicious clients is positively correlated with ASR and its increase accelerates the convergence of ASR.
+For SR in Fig.~\ref{fig:attack_num}(b), more malicious clients would cause a greater fluctuation of SR during the first 100 communication rounds.
+Therefore, comparing the results with that of $m=0$, the attack under $m \ge 20$ cannot achieve the backdoor attack requirement.

+Fig. \ref{fig:att_num_env} shows the results under different numbers of malicious clients with EnvDrop.
 In Fig.~\ref{fig:att_num_env}(a), we can observe that the increase in the number of malicious clients not only accelerates the convergence of ASR, but also improves the final ASR.
 For SR in Fig.~\ref{fig:att_num_env}(b), more malicious clients would cause an obvious performance drop during training.
 Comparing the results with that of $m=0$, we can find that the attack under $m \ge 20$ cannot achieve the expected backdoor attack goal, which requires the performance of the attacked model on the clean dataset to keep the same level as that of the unattacked model.

-\vpara{Impact of the fraction of poisoned data.} Hyper-parameter $p$ approximates the fraction of poisoned data during training.
+\vpara{Impact of the fraction of poisoned data.} $p$ approximates the fraction of poisoned data during training.
+Fig.~\ref{fig:attack_frac} shows both SR and ASR of FedVLN agents under different fractions of poisoned data with CLIP-ViL.
+For ASR, a larger fraction does not lead to a higher ASR; on the contrary, it obtains an even lower ASR than a smaller fraction of poisoned data.
+One possible reason is that a large fraction of poisoned data affects the scene understanding of the agent, making it harder to recognize the trigger.
+SR becomes lower when the fraction of poisoned data is higher.
+When $p \ge 0.5$, the drop in performance is obvious, inducing a nearly 3\% SR gap.
+This result indicates that there is no strong correlation between ASR and the fraction.

 Fig.~\ref{fig:att_frac_env} shows both SR and ASR of FedVLN agents under different fractions of poisoned data with EnvDrop.
 For ASR, we can find that a larger fraction of poisoned data could not lead to a better attack.
 ASR of $p=0.1$ and $p=1.0$ are quite close.
 SR becomes lower when the fraction of poisoned data is higher, while ASR of $p=0.3$ and $p=0.5$ are high.
 It indicates that we need to select an appropriate range for $p$ to achieve great attack effects.
 For SR, When $p \ge 0.5$, the drop in performance is obvious, inducing a nearly 6\% SR gap.
 It proves that a larger fraction of poisoned data could hurt the performance of the attacked model on the clean dataset, which is not expected in the backdoor attack.